MingyaoLiu/plex_pcloud_oracle_cloud_free/README.md

   c.
 If enabled 2FA on pCloud, may need to use a fetched version of console-client.
 See here: https://github.com/pcloudcom/console-client/pull/163

   d.
-Make sure you to the mount point directory manually with `sudo mkdir /home/ubuntu/pcloud_data`, if the directory doesn't exist, pcloud might fail or stuck.
+Make sure you to the mount point directory manually under user `ubuntu` with `mkdir /home/ubuntu/pcloud_data`, if the directory doesn't exist, pcloud might fail or stuck.

   e. (example) using the 2FA PR: `pcloudcc -u [MY@EMAIL.COM] -p -t [2FA_CODE] -r -m /home/ubuntu/pcloud_data -s`